Guide to the Human Relations Area Files (HRAF)

 The Human Relations Area Files (HRAF) are a specially organized collection of thousands of full-text sources on almost 400 cultures worldwide.
 HRAF can be useful for anyone looking for background information or specific data on a particular ethnic group, culture, or country, as well as by those investigating subjects like architecture, kinship, political structure, or settlement patterns on a comparative cross-cultural basis.
 By using these files, you will be able to find information on a great many topics in any of the cultures included.

-The microfiche version of HRAF is located in the Social Sciences, Health, and Education Library (SSHEL).
+The microfiche version of HRAF is available from the History, Philosophy, and Newspaper Library (HPNL).
 An online version, eHRAF World Cultures and eHRAF Archaelogy, is also available to Illinois affiliates.
 HRAF was originally produced on paper, then on microfiche, and then on CD-ROM.
 Beginning in 1995, all new installments are available only via eHRAF World Cultures.
 Many older installments, however, are available only in print or microfiche, not online.
 For a list of which cultures are covered in what format, see Microfiche vs. Online eHRAF.
 (Note: Roe (2002) notes that a small number of sources in the print version were not reproduced in microfiche due to copyright issues.
 Thus, the print version contains unique material.)

 For further guidance in using HRAF and eHRAF, you may want to explore HRAF Help & Support. eHRAF search examples and methodology, practical guide, webinars and basic guide to cross-cultural research are included.
 Also, be sure to look at SSHEL’s eHRAF Guide.